azoth-lang/azoth.language.reference/src/namespaces.md

 namespace example2
 {
-    using azoth.collections; // Without this, references to List[T] would search up to the global namespace and be ambiguous.
+    import azoth.collections; // Without this, references to List[T] would search up to the global namespace and be ambiguous.

 }
 ```

 ## Summary of Name Resolution

 Name resolution is package aware.
-Using directives bring into scope names from that namespace across
+Import directives bring into scope names from that namespace
-all packages.
-However, namespaces searched because they contain the current declaration only bring
+across all packages.
+However, namespaces searched because they contain the current declaration only
-into scope names in that namespace from the current package.
-This allows a package to intentionally,
+bring into scope names in that namespace from the current package.
+This allows a package to
-declare types and functions with the same name and namespace as referenced package and have them
+intentionally, declare types and functions with the same name and namespace as referenced package
-take precedence over those in the referenced package.
-It also ensures that updates to referenced
+and have them take precedence over those in the referenced package.
+It also ensures that updates to
-packages won't break builds by introducing names matching those already in the current package.
-Only
+referenced packages won't break builds by introducing names matching those already in the current
-as a final step are names from referenced packages considered.
+package.
+Only as a final step are names from referenced packages considered.

 Name resolution proceeds based on lexical scope from the scope a usage is in outward.
 When searching
 outward through namespaces, a compound namespace declaration (e.g. `namespace foo.bar`) is treated